Sonoma County asking cities to fund deportation defense

-Other data shows troubling declines in enrollment by Spanish-speaking clients in government safety net programs like CalWORKs, which provides financial assistance to families with children in need.
+Other data show troubling declines in enrollment by Spanish-?speaking clients in government safety net programs such as CalWORKs, which provides financial assistance to families with children in need.
 CalWORKs has seen a 19 percent drop in enrollment this year, while nutrition assistance for Women, Infants and Children (WIC) is down 5 percent, according to Sonoma County officials.

 Conversations with immigration advocates make it clear there are too few local attorneys practicing the kind of law that those in Trump’s crosshairs might need, such as deportation defense, Goldstein said.